ihenwk/BInvestment/README.md

 # BInvestment Shares Management System
 BInvestment is a spring boot web application used to keep track of the ownership of shares of any company.
 Users can see the shares they own and are able to sell and purchase shares.

+## Web Application Architecture
+BInvestment was created using a microservices architecture.
+This was type of application architecture was chosen to separate the application features and to make it easier to update and maintain different features of the application without affecting the whole application.
 The web application consumes information from three API's: Shares Service, User Investment Service and Users Service.

-## Web Application Architecture
+The Shares-service microservice is responsible for

+The User-Investment-service microservice is responsible for

+The Users-Service microservice is responsible for

+All the information in these three individal microservices is used in the main MVC application, BInvestment-Investment-MVC.
+An MVC pattern was used for the main spring application to separate the front-end from the backend of the application.

 The user must have £10,000 in funds as a minimum to be able to buy shares.